American University of the Middle East

-AUM is ranked as the Top University in Kuwait and in the Top 751-800 Universities globally in the QS World University Rankings 2022.
+in the Top 751-800 Universities globally in the QS World University Rankings 2022.

 Majors

 The College of Engineering and Technology offers undergraduate programs in Architectural Engineering, Civil Engineering, Industrial Engineering, Computer Engineering, Electrical Engineering, Mechanical Engineering, and Chemical Engineering.
 In addition to two technology programs: Information System and Technology, and Telecommunications and Networking Technology.

 The College of Business Administration offers undergraduate degree programs in Accounting and Business Administration with four concentrations: Finance, Management Information System, Marketing, and Human Resource Management), as well as a graduate program in business administration (MBA).

 Accreditations

 The Private Universities Council of Kuwait (PUC) institutionally accredits AUM.

 Six of the programs offered by the College of Engineering and Technology are accredited by ABET, which is the global accreditor of college and university programs in applied and natural science, computing, engineering, and engineering technology.
 The Engineering Accreditation Commission of ABET has accredited B.Sc. programs in Chemical Engineering, Computer Engineering, Electrical Engineering, Mechanical Engineering, and Industrial Engineering.
 The Computing Accreditation Commission of ABET has accredited the Telecommunications and Networking Technology (TNT) program.

 AUM's College of Business Administration is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
-AACSB is the longest-serving global accrediting body for business schools, and the world’s largest business education network connecting learners, educators, and businesses worldwide.
+AACSB is the longest-serving global accrediting body for business schools, and the world's largest business education network connecting learners, educators, and businesses worldwide.